A coach and athletic-trainer playbook

 | Counter-evidence acknowledged | Daneshvar 20117 and Benson 20098 cited on every page that touches a concussion claim | Same standard if the vendor adopts it | Rarely cited in retail marketing |

 The pattern: custom-fit appliances address the four compliance failure modes more directly than OTC mouthguards, and the compliance × efficacy compounding means the program-level concussion-incidence delta in actual use is wider than the controlled-trial delta.
-Programs that buy OTC mouthguards for budget reasons should plan for the compliance failure modes explicitly — the silent failure mode is what makes the up-front budget advantage smaller than it looks.
+Programs that buy OTC mouthguards for budget reasons should plan for the compliance failure modes explicitly.
+The silent failure mode is what makes the up-front budget advantage smaller than it looks.

 The compliance × efficacy math: why half your compliance halves your protective effect

 The compliance × efficacy math is the load-bearing piece of arithmetic in any program-level concussion-protection conversation.
 The headline meta-analytic finding is the 26% concussion-incidence reduction in collision sports for mouthguard wearers from the 2023 BJSM meta-analysis1.
-That figure is a per-wearer, per-impact figure — it assumes the mouthguard is in the athlete's mouth at the moment of impact.
+That figure is a per-wearer, per-impact figure.
+It assumes the mouthguard is in the athlete's mouth at the moment of impact.
 At 100% compliance, the program-level reduction is approximately the meta-analytic reduction.
 At 50% compliance, the program-level reduction is approximately half.

 This is not a quirky observation; it is intrinsic to how the efficacy of any wearable protective equipment generalizes from the trial setting (where compliance is generally near 100% under research-grade supervision) to the field setting (where compliance is variable and typically lower).
 For a 60-athlete high school football roster at the CDC baseline 6.9% youth TBI incidence10, the math runs as follows: